Ranking Plausible Patches by Historic Feature Frequencies: Experimental Evaluation

+Another trend visible in \Cref{tab:rq1-main} is that the difference between groups \textsc{p} and \textsc{o} does not grow monotonically with the rank cutoff $k$ but peaks for top-3.
+This behavior is simply a saturation effect: there aren't many bugs that admit many different plausible patches.

 \Cref{tab:rq1-stats} gives a final view on the effectiveness of \tool in ranking the patches produced by each APR tool.
 The average (mean and median) rank of a correct fix in \tool's ranking is nearly always better (i.e., lower position) than the rank in the APR tool's original ranking; \tool's overall mean rank is nearly $1/3$ of the original rank (4.1 vs.~11.5).
-It is also interesting that \tool often improves the ranking in worst-case scenarios where there are a very large number of plausible, incorrect patches; the most extreme case is an overflow bug for which Jaid produces 810 plausible patches: Jaid ranks the correct fix at position 789, whereas \tool massively improves its rank to position 6. \finding{In most cases, \tool improves the ranking of correct fixes compared to the original ranking produced by the APR tools: it ranks 8\% more correct fixes in the top-1, 27\% more in the top-3, and 11\% more in the top-10. \tool's effectiveness is largely independent of the APR tool that produced the patches, and of the category of bugs that are fixed.}
+It is also interesting that \tool often improves the ranking in worst-case scenarios where there are a very large number of plausible, incorrect patches; the most extreme case is an overflow bug for which Jaid produces 810 plausible patches: Jaid ranks the correct fix at position 789, whereas \tool massively improves its rank to position~6.

-\paragraph{Multiple tool patch ranking.} Let us now consider only the 93 Defects4J bugs (63 logical, 24 null pointer, 6 overflow) that at least two APR tools can correctly fix. \Cref{tab:cumulative} compares effectiveness in three scenarios: \begin{enumerate*} \item The best (highest) rank of the (first) correct fix among all APR tools' output patches (for the tools that can fix the bug): this corresponds to running all APR tools, and taking the most effective one for each bug. \item The best (highest) rank of the (first) correct fix among \tool rankings of each APR tools' output patches \emph{individually}: this corresponds to running \tool on the patches produced by one APR tool at a time, and taking the best result for each bug. \item The rank of the (first) correct fix in \tool's ranking of \emph{all} APR tools' output patches \emph{cumulatively}: this corresponds to taking the union of all APR tool patches, and asking \tool to rank it. \end{enumerate*}
+\paragraph{Multiple tool patch ranking} Let us now consider only the 93 Defects4J bugs (63 logical, 24 null pointer, 6 overflow) that at least two APR tools can correctly fix. \Cref{tab:cumulative} compares effectiveness in three scenarios: \begin{enumerate*} \item The best (highest) rank of the (first) correct fix among all APR tools' output patches (for the tools that can fix the bug): this corresponds to running all APR tools, and taking the most effective one for each bug. \item The best (highest) rank of the (first) correct fix among \tool rankings of each APR tools' output patches \emph{individually}: this corresponds to running \tool on the patches produced by one APR tool at a time, and taking the best result for each bug. \item The rank of the (first) correct fix in \tool's ranking of \emph{all} APR tools' output patches \emph{cumulatively}: this corresponds to taking the union of all APR tool patches, and asking \tool to rank it. \end{enumerate*}

 Overall, the effectiveness of \tool hardly changes when used \emph{cumulatively} on all patches produced by multiple tools.
 Furthermore, \tool's ranking remains generally better than even the best one of all APR tools.
 The only exception is for the top-1 rank: the best APR tool in each case ranks the correct fix in the top position in 61\% of the bugs; \tool used individually improves this to 68\% of the bugs, whereas \tool used cumulatively only does it for 52\% of the bugs.
 In this scenario, \tool has to rank with perfect precision a large number of patches, many of which are very similar syntactically to the correct fix---several are correct, but many aren't---and hence tend to have similar scores. \tool still outperforms the best tools for the top-2 ranks (88\% of bugs for \tool cumulative vs.\ 76\% for the best APR tool), but it misses a few correct fixes in the top-1 rank.